nhanson/Recipes/Desserts/Cookies/Sugar Cookies.md

 Beat in the egg, vanilla and almond extracts, salt, and baking powder.
 Mix in the flour.
 Roll the dough into 1-inch balls and place them on the prepared baking sheets.
-Using the bottom of a drinking glass dipped in granulated sugar, flatten the balls to &frac14; inch thick.
+Using the bottom of a drinking glass dipped in granulated sugar, flatten the balls to &frac14;-inch thick.
 Bake the cookies for 10 minutes, until they're a very light brown around the edges.
 Remove them from the oven and transfer to a rack to cool.

 *Nutrition information per serving (1 cookie, 110: 51 cal, 3 g fat, 1 g protein, 3 g complex carbohydrates, 2 g sugar.
-7 mg cholesterol, 31 mg sodium, 7 mg potassium, 14 RE vitamin A, 9 mg calcium, 9 mg phosphorus*
+7 mg cholesterol, 31 mg sodium, 7 mg potassium, 14 RE vitamin A, 9 mg calcium, 9 mg phosphorus)*

 ### Makes 5.5 dozen cookies